-Highlighted below are a few of the grants and fellowships available to Vassar alumnae/i.
+Highlighted below are a few of the grants and fellowships available to Vassar alumni.
 For more information on these and other grants and fellowships, contact the Office for Fellowships and Pre-Health Advising.

 Time Out Grant

-Over thirty years ago, a generous anonymous alumna established the Time Out Grant to fund projects near and dear to the hearts of fellow alumnae/i.
-Vassar alumnae/i who have reached their 40th birthday by June 30, 2021, and wish to make a career change, or take time out to pursue a long held dream, are eligible to apply for this grant.
+Over thirty years ago, a generous anonymous alumna established the Time Out Grant to fund projects near and dear to the hearts of fellow alumni.
+Vassar alumni who have reached their 40th birthday by June 30, 2022, and wish to make a career change, or take time out to pursue a long held dream, are eligible to apply for this grant.
 You must be willing to take a full year off from your current endeavors and devote yourself full time to your project.
 Learn more about the Time Out Grant.

-The Ann Cornelisen Fellowship for Graduating Seniors and Recent Alumnae/i
+The Ann Cornelisen Fellowship for Graduating Seniors and Recent Alumni

 This fellowship provides up to $18,000 to graduates who wish to study a current spoken language in any country outside of the United States, preferably in conjunction with an interest in sociology, diplomatic service, or international law.
 Applicants will ordinarily be enrolled in a formal foreign language program, though they need not to have studied the language previously.
 Learn more about the Ann Cornelisen Fellowship.